- Religion and Philosophy»

 Sarai, Abram's wife . . . had an Egyptian maid named Hagar.
 (16:1)

 Commentators in both Jewish and Islamic traditions believe that Hagar descended from royal blood.
-They believe that Abraham and Sarah acquired her when the couple travelled to Egypt to avoid the famine in Canaan (Genesis 12).
+They believe that Abraham and Sarah acquired her when the couple traveled to Egypt to avoid the famine in Canaan (Genesis 12).
 It was probably they who gave the young Egyptian woman a Hebrew name meaning “stranger,” a constant reminder that she was not at home.

 The emotional fallout of Hagar’s experience is similar to that of men and women who are forced to adjust to new situations: unemployment, divorce, a failed venture.
 For them, life cannot continue as usual; but personal inner strength can remain the same.